DalePutnam/D-NES/README.md

 ## Build Instructions
 ### Windows

-Requirements: Visual Studio 2015 (or 2017 with the 2015 build tools installed)
+Requirements: Visual Studio 2017

 1. Clone the repository to the location of your choice.
-2. Download wxWidgets-3.1.0 and extract it to D-NES/ext.
-Name it simply `wxWidgets`.
+2. Download wxWidgets 3.0.3 and extract it to a directory of your choice.
+3. Open wx_vc12.sln in build/msw in the wxWidgets directory with Visual Studio 2017 and upgrade the solution.
+3. Build the x64 Debug and Release (non-DLL) wxWidgets configurations.
+4. Add an environment variable called WXWIDGETS_ROOT that points to root of the wxWidgets directory.
-3. Open D-NES.sln and build either the x64 or Win32 configurations.
-The first compile will take ~5 minutes since wxWidgets needs to be built.
+5. Open D-NES.sln and build the solution.
-4. Done.
-You can now begin working on the emulator.

 ### Linux